7 common HOA covenant enforcement mistakes and how to avoid them

 Addressing covenant rules is a commitment to effective management and a well-run community.

-Purpose of covenants enforcements
+Purpose of Covenants Enforcements

 Covenants are rules created and implemented by a homeowner’s association (HOA) to maintain the organization, behavior, and appearance of properties within a community.